MSc Sensors, Data and Management

 You will need:

-- a 2:2 BEng degree with relevant experience at leading teams or working with Sensors and Data Analytics
+- a minimum 2:2 Honours degree in Mathematics or a physical science, combined with relevant experience in an engineering field or working with Sensors and Data Analytics

 - MEng graduates may qualify for up to 20 RPL credits if they have previously studied one of the option modules (or an equivalent) offered at M-level